 - There are however also many cheap hotels in Dubai suitable for all budgets and comfort levels, especially in the older historic areas of the city like Deira and Bur Dubai.
 During the summer months this area is very crowded and the humidity can be unpleasant to experience.

 - Although the premier hotels can cost an arm and a leg there are many that are located near to the main attractions for a more reasonable rate.
-You can read more about that next week in my article on where to stay in Dubai.

 Read more: Where to stay in Dubai for all budgets